niteshgupta2711/TextSummarizer/README.md

 # TextSummarizer
-1. Create a Vocabulary using `moby.txt`
+1. Create a Vocabulary using Input Text one wants to summarize.
 2. Create a Word_frequency Dict and Normailize it Either by Dividing the `word_freq` by total or Max value.

 # Sent_Score